Filialleiden » Filial affliction brewing at 0650 hours

 But Ludwig wasn’t headed to anyone’s house in particular.
 His destination was a bit more uninhabited:

 There were rolling golden wheat fields a little ways away behind the town.
-They’d only recently started growing in the past couple of years because the government had built a vitae-stream canal cutting through the country that just so happened to go right through town.
-Ludwig enjoyed admiring the fields and the stream whenever he couldn’t sleep.
+They’d only recently started growing in the past couple of years because the government had built a series of vitae-fed ley-lines and insulatub tubes cutting through the country that just so happened to go right through town.
+Ludwig enjoyed admiring the fields and the glow of the vitae from inside the transparent ley-lines and tubes whenever he couldn’t sleep.
 It calmed him—

 Ludwig stopped short on his stroll as his nostrils curled.